A Shape Dynamics Tutorial: Introduction

 \subsection{Shape Dynamics in a nutshell}

 Shape Dynamics (SD) is a field theory that describes gravity in a different way than General Relativity (GR).
-The differences between the two theories are subtle, though: in most situations they are indistinguishable.
+However the differences between the two theories are subtle: in most situations they are indistinguishable.